sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 - It can require exponentially many samples to resolve events
 - Equally likely paths are likely to be close, but almost guaranteed not to have exactly the same mass estimate.
 Worse, no sampling method will ever be able to conclude that $p(x \land y) \not> p(x \land \lnot y)$ with high probability, regardless of the number of samples.

 Instead, we can interpret the code as branching into two worlds on a flip, each tracking the exact correct amount of mass.
 While this works for straight line code, such as the program above, any loop which could run an unbounded number of times will cause the program to run forever.
 At this point, we have removed the probabilistic component, and we now have a deterministic approximation which will converge to the answer we would like.
-This alleviates the msot pressing of our issues, but it is midly annoying that we will never terminate when evaluating a program with possibly unbounded iteration, even if the limit point is obvious.
+This alleviates the most pressing of our issues, but it is mildly annoying that we will never terminate when evaluating a program with possibly unbounded iteration, even if the limit point is obvious.
 For instance, this program which repeatedly flips two coins until one of them lands tails:

 ```